Return to overview

 Effective ransomware recovery: lessons from the 8Base case

 Had we been engaged in this process earlier, we would have caught the encryption process before it was completed and destroyed the keys.
 The file recovery would have been simpler.
+Also, securing user accounts with strong, unique passwords and multi-factor authentication would have mitigated the very risk of initial access by the threat actors and ransomware deployment.
 Fortunately, as you will see from the incident recovery writeup, we restored the customer environment with minimal downtime.

-Ready to talk about about improving your security posture?
-Get in touch to get all the details:
+Ready to talk about improving your security posture?
+Get in touch to get all the details.

 Let's talk